TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 Creating a branch for every new idea is great, but at some point you'll have two somewhat-finalized, distinct features on different branches that you will want to combine into one.
 To do that, you need to merge the branches.
 Merging a separate branch onto your current branch adds a 'merge commit' to the tip of your current branch, and leaves the other branch as it was.
+The two original branches are called parent branches, and the result, appropriately, the child.
 Typically, once you successfully merge, it is desirable to delete the separate branch to keep things tidy.

 ```